 We use the TM5 atmospheric tracer transport model (Krol et al., 2005) to simulate atmospheric tracer concentrations from surface fluxes.
-TM5 can be run with convective entrainment and detrainment fluxes determined directly from the ERA-interim

-- 5 reanalysis from the European Center for Medium range Weather Forecast (henceforth called "TM5 EIC") or with those fluxes computed within TM5 according to the convective scheme of Tiedtke (1989) (henceforth, "TM5 EI"), which was the standard scheme prior to 2014.
-The largest difference between "TM5 EI" and "TM5 EIC" is in the vertical transport into the free troposphere over temperate latitudes.
-For tracers with surface sources and sinks and negligible atmospheric chemical production and loss such as CO2 and SF6 this difference creates markedly different north-south (N-S) gradients at the surface, even though the advective winds are the same.
-As an illustration, we show in Figure 2 the average simulated N-S gradient of SF6 - within the marine boundary layer for both TM5 EIC and TM5 EI, compared to average observations from 2002-2011.
+TM5 can be run with convective entrainment and detrainment fluxes determined directly from the ERA-Interim reanalysis from the European Centre for Medium range Weather Forecasts (henceforth called TM5 EIC) or with those fluxes computed within TM5 according to the convective scheme of Tiedtke (1989) (henceforth, TM5 EI), which was the standard scheme prior to 2014.
+The largest difference between TM5 EI and TM5 EIC is in the vertical transport into the free troposphere over temperate latitudes.
+For tracers with surface sources and sinks and negligible atmospheric chemical production and loss - such as CO_2 and SF_6 - this difference creates markedly different north- south (N-S) gradients at the surface, even though the advective winds are the same.
+As an illustration, in Fig. 2 we show the average simulated N-S gradient of SF_6 within the marine boundary layer for both TM5 EIC and TM5 EI, compared to average observations from 2002 to 2011.

-The 0.3 ppt N-S gradient in SF6 of TM5 EIC is very close to the observed gradient of 0.295 ppt, whereas the 0.38 ppt N-S gradient of TM5 EI is the farthest outlier among sixteen global transport models considered by Patra et al. (2011).
-Moreover, in the analysis of Patra et al. (2011), most modeled N-S gradients were between 0.27 ppt and 0.32 ppt.
-Thus, the difference of
+The 0.3 ppt N-S gradient in SF6 of TM5 EIC is very close to the observed gradient of 0.295 ppt, whereas the 0.38 ppt N-S gradient of TM5 EI is the farthest outlier among 16 global transport models considered by Patra et al. (2011).
+Moreover, in the analysis of Patra et al. (2011), most modeled N-S gradients were between 0.27 and 0.32 ppt.
+Thus, the difference of 0.08 ppt in the N-S gradients simulated by TM5 EI and TM5 EIC is larger than typical inter-model differences, indicating that these two schemes represent very different realizations of transport, at least at the hemispheric and global scales.
+Since TM5 EIC delivers markedly better agreement with the observed SF6 N-S gradient, we use TM5 EIC for both forward simulation and inversion in all experiments, except when evaluating the impact of transport error on estimated fluxes (for which we use TM5 EI to assimilate synthetic observations produced by TM5 EIC, as outlined in Sect.
+3.4).

-- 15 0.08 ppt in the N-S gradients simulated by TM5 EI and TM5 EIC is larger than typical inter-model differences, indicating that these two schemes represent very different realizations of transport, at least at the hemispheric and global scales.
-Since TM5 EIC delivers markedly better agreement with the observed SF_6 N-S gradient, we use TM5 EIC for both forward simulation and inversion in all experiments, except when evaluating the impact of transport error on estimated fluxes (for which we use TM5 EI to assimilate synthetic observations produced by TM5 EIC, as outlined in § 3.4). - To better resolve atmospheric transport over the domain of interest, we run the atmospheric transport model at $1^{\circ} \times 1^{\circ}$ resolution over North America (20° N to 64° N, 132° W to 60° W), and at $3^{\circ} \times 2^{\circ}$ resolution elsewhere.
+To better resolve atmospheric transport over the domain of interest, we run the atmospheric transport model at $1^{\circ} \times 1^{\circ}$ resolution over North America (20-64° N, 132-60° W), and at $3^{\circ} \times 2^{\circ}$ resolution elsewhere.
 This is the same nested zoom configuration employed in NOAA's CarbonTracker North America (carbontracker.noaa.gov).